Skip to:

 Vocalise

-Vocalise is an award winning volunteer programme established by Gray’s Inn and has become the focal point of debating at City since 2010.
+Vocalise is an award-winning volunteer programme established by Gray’s Inn and has become the focal point of debating at City since 2010.

-Students are trained to teach debating over a 12 week period.
+Students are trained to teach debating over a 12-week period.
 Following this period, students then go into prisons and schools to teach debating.
 The scheme received more publicity in an article from The Guardian article.

 This opportunity is extremely beneficial for students to take part in as the training involves a lot of public speaking and debating which strengthens advocacy abilities.